What Is a LeRobot Dataset? Record, Visualize, and Train

 What is the difference between LeRobot dataset v2 and v3?

 These versions change how the files are stored on your disk.
 Version 2.1 uses a clear setup that supports fast loading for robot learning.
 Newer versions like v3 aim to make it even easier to handle large files and different types of sensor data.
 Using the right version helps keep your training work steady.
-You should check the main docs to see which format fits your current needs.
+Check the main docs to see which format fits your current needs.

 Can I use LeRobot datasets with PyTorch?